pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 Follow the instructions on how to [install pretix Enterprise plugins](../../self-hosting/installation/enterprise.md) in the self-hosting documentation.

-You have to decide if you want your pretix instance to be a single service provider (SP) for all organizers, or if every organizer has to provide their own SP.
+You have to decide if you want your pretix instance to be a single service provider (SP) for all organizers, or if every organizer acts as their own SP.
 A single unified SP makes sense if all organizers hosted on the pretix instance are part of the same organization.
 For example, if your company controls the SP, the pretix instance, and all organizers hosted on it, then a single SP is enough.

-If every organizer is a separate legal entity, then you have to set up the pretix instance so that every organizer has to provide their own SP.
+If every organizer is a separate legal entity, then you have to set up the pretix instance so that every organizer acts as their own SP.
 For example, pretix Hosted as provided on [pretix.eu](https://pretix.eu) serves a multitude of clients.
-Every organizer is a separate legal entity and as such will have to provide their own SP if they need to use the SAML integration.
+Every organizer is a separate legal entity and as such will have to act as their own SP if they need to use the SAML integration.

 If you want to use a single SP for the entire instance, extend the configuration file `<config>` with the following lines: